CSCI3356-Fall2024/Joaks/README.md

 # Joaks

-Delivery 5 to do:
+Delivery 6 to do:
-- redeem rewards feature should:
-- subtract point value of reward from students' point balance
-- decrememnt the quantity of that reward remaining
-- should update student's rewards history
-- on the supervisor end: should be able to see who/when redeemed that reward
+- some campaigns like green2go can be redeemed more than once
+- finish student view transaction history (should see +points for completing challenges)

 every time activate virtual environment. on mac: